OpenMLOPs/MultiContainerMlflow/README.md

    SUBISSUE -2: Service 'ui' has neither an image nor a build context specified.
 At least one must be provided.
    SOLUTION -2: Added context and assigned folder for mlflow dockerfile and renamed Dockerfile.mlflow as Dockerfile
    c.
-For converting into kubernetes compliant yaml's kompose convert -f ./docker-compose.yml -o ./deploy/ --provider=openshift
+For converting into kubernetes compliant yaml's kompose convert -f ./docker-compose.yml -o ./deploy/ --provider=openshift kompose convert -f ./docker-compose.yml -o ./openshift/
    d.
 Deploy to Red hat Openshift
+   SUBISSUE -1: Cannot create image from local image file SOLUTION -1: push image to dockerhub (Ref 12)

+2. ISSUE 2 - Deployment to Redhat openshift
-   SUBISSUE -1: Cannot create image from local image file SOLUTION -1: push image to dockerhub (Ref 12) SUBISSUE -2: Image has been created but cannot see url to connect to SOLUTION -2: Expose the route (Ref 14)
+   SUBISSUE -1: Image has been created but cannot see url to connect to SOLUTION -1: Expose the route (Ref 14)
-   SUBISSUE -3: Unable to see anything on route SOLUTION -3
+   SUBISSUE -2: Create persistant volume for artifact storage SOLUTION -2 Did it using UI (Ref 18)
+   SUBISSUE -3 mlruns was not found
+   SOLUTION -3 Added persistent volume to pod and created mount path to be referred by mlflow server

+3. ISSUE 3 - Oauth for URL

 # Step 3: Log models and details on deployed mlflowtracking server on docker-desktop/openshift sandbox using MlFlow projects pipeline running on my local system